sidewak

 Studying French Language at Cal

 At Berkeley, we provide a structured approach that develops students’ ability to speak, listen, read and write in French.
-Only French is spoken in class from the very first day in French 1.
+Only French is spoken in class from the very first day in all French classes, including French 1.
 Students quickly acquire a range of possibilities for expressing what they want to say.
 Students are provided a wide variety of formats for expression, ranging from more traditional classroom discussion and small group work to the creative use of computer and video technology.
-Thus,along with learning vocabulary and language structures, students read and discuss French texts, write compositions, perform skits, view videotaped broadcasts, do group projects, view and discuss French films, learn about aspects of culture in the French-speaking world, write e-mail messages to students in France, or produce their own multimedia World Wide Web pages in French.
+Thus, along with learning vocabulary and language structures, students read and discuss French texts, write compositions, perform skits, view videotaped broadcasts, do group projects, view and discuss French films, learn about aspects of culture in the French-speaking world, write e-mail messages to students in France, or produce their own multimedia in French.

-In their second year of language study at Berkeley (French 3 and 4), students further develop their French skills on multiple levels.
+In their second year of language study at Berkeley, students further develop their French skills on multiple levels.
 They refine their grammar usage through the study of complex structures, and they expand their spoken French skills through discussion and analysis of literary texts, cultural topics, current events, and personal experiences.
 Students are provided ample opportunity for expression through general classroom and small-group discussions and oral reports.
-They learn to read and view films from both an aesthetic and analytical point of view, and read complete texts from a variety of important French literary authors (French writers Beauvoir, Sartre, Colette, and well-known francophone writers, as well as film makers François Truffaut, Claire Denis, for example).
-Students will also read occasional texts on popular culture, art history, or history.
+They learn to read and view films from both an aesthetic and analytical point of view and read complete texts from a variety of important French literary authors (including French and Francophone writers and filmmakers).
+Students also read texts on popular culture, art history, or history.
 Writing is practiced in several formats, including creative writing, journals, and analytical essays.

 In addition to a review of all skills (speaking, listening, reading, writing, and culture), Berkeley’s language program is unique in placing early emphasis on issues of rhetoric, organization, and style in students’ spoken and written communication.
 Many of our second-year students have excelled in English reading and composition courses as a result of the training they received in Berkeley’s French Department.
 Thus many of the communicative skills our students acquire in French transfer directly into other courses, helping them to succeed in those areas.